 Before downloading your CSV file, please download and review the Reddit attributes guide.
 Then, click on “Download CSV File” to download your data.
 You can open this .csv file with Microsoft Excel or Google Sheets.

-The .csv file includes metadata about the collected Reddit posts such as the author, date published, the post content, and the number of upvotes and downvotes.
+The .csv file includes metadata about the collected Reddit posts such as the author, date published, the post content, and the number of upvotes.
 The .csv file will also contain a series of values for measuring the toxicity level as calculated by Google Perspectives API, if you have completed the Toxicity Analysis step.

 Now, let’s export the network data.
 Click the “Export Network” button on the sidebar on the bottom left.

 This will take you to a page where a Snapshot for the network data is automatically generated by our system.
 If there is no network snapshot available when you open the page, click “Generate/Download Network Graph”.
 Refresh the page to view a snapshot of your data.

 Then click the “Download Graph” button to download the GraphML file.
 To open and work with this file, you will need to use software designed for network analysis such as Gephi.

 To download Gephi, visit this link and select “Download Free” to begin your download.
 Gephi is available for Windows, Mac OS X and Linux.